scverse/muon-tutorials/README.md

 - [These tutorials on 10k PBMC cells](single-cell-rna-atac/pbmc10k) demonstrate how to work with chromatin accessibility and gene expression data from individual cells.

+## Biomedical applications

+- [Chronic lymphocytic leukemia (CLL) notebook](CLL.ipynb) gives a glimpse of the utility of multi-omics data integration in biomedical applications.

 # Other resources

 For the list of software packages, you might find useful the [awesome multi-omics](https://github.com/mikelove/awesome-multi-omics) repository.